zonemaster/zonemaster/docs/public/specifications/tests/DNSSEC-TP/dnssec07.md

 ## Objective

-DNSSEC is the security upgrade of DNS, in the same way as TLS is the security upgrade of HTTP.
+DNSSEC is the security upgrade of DNS, just as TLS is the security upgrade of HTTP (but done in very different ways).
 If a zone is upgrades to DNSSEC it means that it is signed by DNSSEC keys.
-This test case will verify if the zone has been DNSSEC signed.
+This test case will verify if the zone has been DNSSEC signed, and if so, also verify that there is at least one DS record in the parent zone for the zone tested.

 The public half of the DNSSEC keys are stored in the zone.
 For a zone to be correctly signed it is not enough to have DNSKEY records, but this test case